Signed in as:

 Sky Ranch Lodge and Motel, with 35 units, opened for business in 1982 and has provided significant revenue for the Airport Authority ever since.
 It has now expanded to 94 units.
 As it is built on County owned land, the Lodge, in common with all other businesses on the Mesa, pays no property taxes.

-In 1982, Selvidge, now 74, decided to get into the FBO business because, as he describes in his book, “ I am tired of unpaved parking and taxiing areas, pavement with chuck holes, weeds and junk around the buildings, rickety hangars with unpaved floors, water getting in the fuel supply.
+In 1982 Selvidge, now 74, decided to get into the FBO business because, as he described in his book, “I am tired of unpaved parking and taxi areas, pavement with chuck holes, weeds and junk around the buildings, rickety hangars with unpaved floors, water getting in the fuel supply.
 The whole area is beginning to look like a slum.”

-Selvidge and Chuck Turek, a pilot, real estate developer and general contractor, formed a partnership called Sky Mountain Aviation and in March 1983 built an FBO facility with paved hangars, modern fuel facilities and paved access to paved taxiways.
+Selvidge and Chuck Turek, a pilot, real estate developer, and general contractor formed a partnership called Sky Mountain Aviation and in March 1983 built an FBO facility with paved hangars, modern fuel facilities and paved access to paved taxiways.
 Because the County Supervisors signed their approval of the lease, they avoided paying sales taxes on their building materials and avoided county property taxes.
 Their operation was profitable until February 1, 1989 when the facility went up in flames.
 It was reconstructed by September 1989, this time with automatic sprinklers.

+In 1985, Prescott-based Golden Pacific Airlines joined in the commuter business.
+In 1986 and 1987, figures from the Sedona Airport Master Plan show almost 7,000 annual passenger enplanements from Sedona.
+Golden Pacific bowed out of Sedona in 1988.
 While this was going on in Sedona, Mingus Constructors of Cottonwood were working in the Grand Canyon to pipe water from Roaring Springs on the North Rim to the South Rim Village.
-The company used helicopters to take equipment, pipes and crew into and out of the Canyon each day.
+The company used helicopters to take equipment, pipes, and crew into and out of the Canyon each day.

-As the Grand Canyon project began to wind down in 1985 and the helicopters were needed less, Ray Bluff Jr., who was running the project, saw an opportunity in Sedona and began to operate helicopter tours at weekends, using the restaurant lobby as his box office.
+As the Grand Canyon project began to wind down in 1985 and the helicopters were needed less, Ray Bluff Jr., who was running the project, saw an opportunity in Sedona and began to operate helicopter tours on weekends, using the restaurant lobby as his box office.
 He called his company Arizona Helicopter Adventures.

 When the Grand Canyon project finished in 1986, Bluff committed to a full-time service.
 In 1987, he set up Red Rock Aviation as an FBO providing Exxon fuel and aircraft services.
 In 1987, he was selling 30-40,000 gallons of aviation fuel a year and by 1992 was selling 30-40,000 gallons each month.
 In 1991, Private Pilot magazine named Red Rock Aviation as the second best FBO in the nation because of its high quality service.